titumozammel/human-energy-economics/README.md

 > **Where can Sustainable Execution Capacity be expanded?**

-## The HEE Strategic Question
+## The HEE Strategic Questions

-> **Are the organization's Human Energy and capabilities working together to create sustainable execution—or are valuable capabilities and energy remaining fragmented, constrained, or underutilized?**
+> **Are the organization's Human Energy and capabilities working together to create sustainable execution?**

+> **Are the parts of the organization creating value together, or simply creating value independently?**

+> **As the organization grows, are its capabilities becoming better connected—or merely more interconnected?**

 ---

-## Conclusion
+# Conclusion

 Human Energy Economics proposes that sustainable organizational performance depends on more than having capable people, knowledge, technology, capital, resources, and efficient processes.